National Moment of Remembrance: Background

-The idea for the Moment was born in May 1996 when children touring Lafayette Park in Washington, DC, the nation’s capital, were asked by the Commission’s Director what Memorial Day means.
+The idea for the Moment was born in May 1996 when children touring Lafayette Park in Washington, DC, the nation’s capital, were asked by the Commission’s Director, Carmella LaSpada, what Memorial Day means.
 They responded, “That’s the day the pools open.”
 A May 2000 Gallup poll revealed that only 28% of Americans knew the true meaning of Memorial Day.
 The White House Commission on Remembrance was established by Congress (via PL 106-579) to promote the values of Memorial Day by acts of remembrance throughout the year.

 The Moment does not replace traditional Memorial Day events, but is a specific time designated to remember the legacy of the holiday.
 As detailed by the official act, "Congress called on the people of the United States, in a symbolic act of unity, to observe a National Moment of Remembrance to honor the men and women of the United States who died in the pursuit of freedom and peace."